-How is cloud computing changing the way that technology is being sold?
+How is cloud changing the way technology is sold?

-Many companies are also marketing and selling different messages to the senior decision-makers by more or less suggesting that ‘IT doesn’t need to be involved’.
+Many companies are also marketing and selling different messages to the senior decision-makers by more or less suggesting that “IT doesn’t need to be involved”.
 As a result, many people now are buying relatively high-value services over the phone and online without ever meeting a salesperson.
 This is obviously allowing the vendors to operate on a global stage.

 How is the cloud changing and shaping provider offerings?

 In recent years, there has certainly been a shift to a monthly, or “per resource, per hour” pricing structure across the industry.
 This is partly due to the rise of the cloud but has also been fuelled by the current downturn.
 The coffers are empty in many businesses and they can only afford to refresh/build with finance agreements in place, or with monthly recurring pricing models.